tuxwerk/collective.tinymcetemplates/README.rst

 template built from a Page he does not have the permission to see.

-To create some templates, the quickest option is to create a Folder with the id "templates" in the root of the site and put one or more Pages in this folder.
+To create some templates, the quickest option is to create a Folder with the id "tinymce_templates" in the root of the site and put one or more Pages in this folder.

 *Hint:* You can tick the "exclude from navigation" button on the templates